-Saudi Arabia reveals ambitious plan to build floating city
+Saudi Arabia says it wants to build a floating, eight-sided city

 If built, OXAGON will be the world's largest floating industrial complex.
 It will be located on the Red Sea, close to the Suez Canal, and aims to be a net-zero city powered by clean energy.